-THL Position
+THL Position During Extraction and Apply

 The replicator is able to stop, start, and reset the position from which replication takes place, whether this is during the process of extraction or applying data.
 For any replicator, the information is stored within a suitable structure usually within the source or target database.
 This helps to retain transaction consistency and ensure that the database extraction and target apply are in sync with each other.
-For example, on MySQL the position is recorded within a tracking table within the database, called trep\commit\seqno.
+For example, on MySQL and Oracle the position is recorded within a tracking table within the database, called trep\commit\seqno.
 This table contains both the seqno and extraction position.

 The replication position is recorded within the THL as the EVENTID, and is then associated with the THL sequence number.
 The replicator always stops on a transaction boundary, i.e. a single THL sequence number.
 In MySQL, the extraction position is the binary log file and byte position within that file.
+For Oracle, it is the system change number (SCN).